Mirissa Beach Sri Lanka (Paradise Found!)

 Mirissa Sri Lanka On the Rock hotel family room

-Clean, white, spacious family room at On The Rock with air-con and good bathroom.
+Clean, white, spacious family room at On The Rock with air-con and a good bathroom.

-You can find more detailed reports on the 4 hotel/guest houses above in “Cheap Family Accommodation, Mirissa Sri Lanka” None of these 4 are absolutely bottom end, you will find cheaper, but we’ve tried a couple and they just weren’t good enough for us.
-These 4 offer best value for money and reasonable comfort.
+You can find more detailed reports on the 4 hotel/guest houses above in “Cheap Family Accommodation, Mirissa Sri Lanka” None of these 4 were absolutely bottom end, you will find cheaper, but we’ve tried a couple and they just weren’t good enough for us.
+These 4 offered the best value for money and reasonable comfort at the time.

 The High Mid-Luxury Hotels and Villas on Mirissa Beach